UnizoneDev/Abyssal-Fear/README.md

 Enhanced and somewhat fixed version of engine tools (Modeler, World Editor)
 * Compatible with 1.07!
+* Serious Modeler can now import skeletal animations! (baked into vertex frame animation during the import for compatibility)
 * Added Property Tree for Serious Editor for more convenient workflow!
 * Updated version of `assimp`, more import formats are available!
 * Modeler upgrade to correctly read imported UV map without tears at seams (previously required creation of additional surfaces at seams to avoid that problem)